quartiq/thermostat/README.md

 **Caveat:** This logging does not flush its output.
 Doing so would hang indefinitely if the output is not read by the USB host.
-Therefore output will be truncated once buffers are full.
+Therefore output will be truncated when USB buffers are full.

 ## Temperature measurement